The Karakalpak Shapan

 details of the decorative embroidery on the jiyek edging of the pocket opening and side vents.

-From Tatiana Zhdanko's initial review of Karakalpak material culture, published in 1952.
+From Tatyana Zhdanko's initial review of Karakalpak material culture, published in 1952.

 Illustration of the construction of a Khorezmian Uzbek chopon.